LanskoyKirill/NEATranslator/README.md

 # NEATranslator
-NEAT algorithm for NLP tasks!
+NEAT algorithm for NLP tasks with ability to use RNN connections!